All Programs

 28. Can singles have fun on a cruise?
 Cruising is ideal for people traveling alone, because it's so easy to meet other people.
 In fact, most ships have parties just for singles early on, so you can get to know people right away.
 Many ships even offer gentlemen hosts who can be dance partners, dinner companions or a fourth at cards.
 Most ships also have single cabins as well as single rates for double staterooms.
 If you ask them, many cruise lines will even find you a roommate to share a cabin so you can obtain the per person/double occupancy rate, saving you even more on a great vacation.

 29. Can I use my hair dryer or shaver?
-All modern ships have 110 volt outlets in the staterooms.
-Some staterooms even come with hairdryers.
+All modern ships have outlets in the staterooms comaptible with your personal care equipment.
+Many staterooms even come with hairdryers.

 30. What are different meal seatings?
 Some ships' dining rooms can accommodate all passengers in one "seating."
 Ships often offer fixed time seating and "dine when you wish" options.
 Our reservations staff can help you request your preference when you book your cruise.
 Whichever type of dining you choose, remember that one of the best ways to make new friends is to ask for a large table.
 In addition, some ships offer alternative dining rooms, such as Italian, Chinese, Japanese or Southwestern themed restaurants, separate from the main dining room.